+- Cell ID

+- UE ID e.g. NGAP ID exposed to the trusted AF

 - AF uses Nnef_AFSessionWithQoS to subscribe the above exposure to NEF/PCF, same as local exposure mechanism defined in TS 23.548[3].

-- A Report Updating Threshold may be provided by AF and sent to RAN/UPF via PCF/SMF.
-RAN/UPF judges whether the latest network congestion level should be reported based on the Report Updating Threshold.
+- A Report Updating Threshold may be provided by AF and sent to RAN via PCF/SMF.
+RAN judges whether the latest network congestion level should be reported based on the Report Updating Threshold.